virtualzone/onedrive-uploader/README.md

 1. Log in to the [Microsoft Azure Portal](https://portal.azure.com/).
 1. Navigate to "App registrations".
-1. Create a new application with the following redirect URL: http://localhost:53682/
+1. Create a new application with supported account type "Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)" and the following Web redirect URL: http://localhost:53682/
 1. Copy the Application (client) ID.
 1. Navigate to "Certificates & secrets", create a new Client secret and copy the Secret Value (*not* the ID).
 1. Navigate to "API permissions", click "Add permission", choose "Microsoft Graph", select "Delegated".
 Then search and add the required permissions: